-- 3.1 The purpose of this report is to present the results of compliance for the 2015/2016 dairy season with respect those farm dairies that hold Resource Consent to discharge treated dairy effluent to water.
-Also compliance with respect to those farms that operate under the Permitted Activity Rule 36.1.2.3 of the Tasman Resource Management Plan (TRMP) Discharge of Animal Effluent to Land. - 3.2 The survey specifically looked at the collection, containment, and disposal of effluent from the farm dairy and general farm management practices associated with effluent.
-No routine sampling of waterways or soils is undertaken as part of this monitoring programme; it is only undertaken during investigation phases where offences are suspected.
-Therefore, the monitoring programme and report do not attempt to assess wider effects of water quality, amenity, or aquatic ecology in these catchments which are covered by other reports to Council.
+- 3.1 The purpose of this report is to present the results of compliance for the 2016/2017 dairy season, with respect to those farm dairies that hold Resource Consent to discharge treated dairy effluent to water, or discharge to land under the Permitted Activity Rule 36.1.2.3 of the Tasman Resource Management Plan (TRMP) Discharge of Animal Effluent to Land. - 3.2 The survey specifically looked at the collection, containment, and disposal of effluent from the farm dairy and other general farm management practices associated with effluent. - 3.3 Routine sampling of waterways or receiving soils does not form part of this monitoring programme and is only undertaken during investigation phases where offences are suspected.
+The monitoring programme and summary report does not therefore assess wider effects of water quality, amenity, or aquatic ecology in these catchments, which are covered by other environmental monitoring reports to Council.

-4 Background
+4 Background and Discussion